AVAnnotate/documentation/pages/offline.md

 nav_order: 6
 ---
 # Creating Offline or Alternative Server Projects
 AVAnnotate projects can be downloaded and used offline or on a private server as a free-standing site.

+{ .note}
 For projects that are private, start with the instructions for [creating a private repository](https://avannotate.github.io/documentation/pages/private).
-For projects containing offline AV, see [AV Formats and Support](https://avannotate.github.io/documentation/pages/av).
+For projects containing offline AV that are still publicly available online, see [AV Formats and Support](https://avannotate.github.io/documentation/pages/av).

+## Instructions

 1. Navigate to the user's project GitHub respository.
 Use the green `Code` button to `Download ZIP` and save the .zip file.
-Unzip the file on the local computer.
+2. Unzip the file on the local computer.
 A “site” directory contains the static pages.
-2. The “site” folder contains a set of instructions for how to deploy a static AVAnnotate site to any web server (i.e. Apache, NginX).
+The “site” folder contains a set of instructions for how to deploy a static AVAnnotate site to any web server (i.e. Apache, NginX).
 3. To run the site locally on a computer, the simplest approach is to use the Python web server.

 ```